University of Houston, J.D., cum laude, 2018; Articles Editor, Houston Law Review

 Grace also holds a master’s degree in historic preservation and is a Secretary of the Interior-qualified architectural historian.
 Her unique expertise enables her to efficiently navigate clients through NHPA, NEPA and other preservation obligations.

 Before joining Robinson Bradshaw, Grace was an attorney with Reed Smith in Houston.
-She is not yet admitted to practice in North Carolina.

 - Houston Bar Association, Special Olympics Committee